 The Government promised in its programme declaration to present an amendment to the Constitution of the Czech Republic and an amendment to the Supreme Audit Office Act so as to provide for inspections of the use of assets owned by local administration agencies and other public corporations.
 Both amendments had already been presented on 9 May 2011 (Parliament Documents Nos.
 351 and 352, 6th electoral term) to the Parliament.
+Not even one of these bills has been adopted.
+But subsequently, proposals solving this matter (parliamentary Presses No. 918 and 919; 969 and 970, sixth term) have been made by parliamentary iniciatives.
 However, the Government also promised to conduct once a year a regular check of implementation of corrective measures as arising from the Supreme Audit Office's findings.
-Since neither the amendment to the Constitution of the Czech Republic, nor the amendment to the Supreme Audit Office Act have been passed, the final forms of such checks are yet to be stipulated and, subsequently, it would be possible to prepare and present an analysis of options how to strengthen enforceability and the way of checks of corrective measures, because according to the regulations in force, the Supreme Audit Office's findings are only published in the Supreme Audit Office bulletin and sent to the Parliament, Senate, Government and, upon request, to the ministries, and only a call for correction in the form of a resolution passed by the Parliament's Control Committee or Government's measure is the highest sanction possible.
+Irrespective of neither the amendment to the Constitution of the Czech Republic, nor the amendment to the Supreme Audit Office Act have been passed, it would be possible to prepare and present an analysis of options how to strengthen enforceability and the way of checks of corrective measures, because according to the regulations in force, the Supreme Audit Office's findings are only published in the Supreme Audit Office bulletin and sent to the Parliament, Senate, Government and, upon request, to the ministries, and only a call for correction in the form of a resolution passed by the Parliament's Control Committee or Government's measure is the highest sanction possible.
 Probably the most efficient tool the Supreme Audit Office currently has is the possibility to file a complaint with law enforcement authorities based on identified offences according to sec.
 8(1) of the Criminal Procedural Code and the Supreme Audit Office's obligation to disclose to tax administrators the data from inspection protocols, which pertain to tax administration according to sec.
 59 of the Tax Procedural Code.